 - View all Contacts associate with that Site (e.g. growers or contractors).

-Vamos Offline Mode is expected to be complete by the end of 2022, which will enable users to access Sites and enter in Visit information even if there is no cell signal whatsoever.
+Vamos Offline Mode is expected to be complete by mid-summer 2023, which will enable users to access Sites and enter in Visit information even if there is no cell signal whatsoever.

 What Users Have to Say